George Burns Theatre

 33330 Plymouth Road,

-One of the last Detroit-area theaters built with a full stage and orchestra pit, the Mai Kai was built for Nicholas George in 1963 at a cost of over $1.5 million.
+One of the last Detroit-area theaters built with a full stage and orchestra pit, the Mai Kai Theatre was built for Nicholas George and opened April 10, 1963.
+It was built at a cost of over $1.5 million.
 It could seat 1,396 and decorated in Polynesian style, as its name would imply, though it had all the most up-to-date amenities of a 1960’s-era movie house, including both 35mm and 70mm projectors, a huge 60' by 27'; screen, and comfortable seating.

 On opening night, the stars of the first movie to play the Mai Kai, “Son of Flubber”, Tommy Kirk and Annette Funicello, were in attendance.
 Also, the Mai Kai Orchestra performed, for the first and last time.